isomerpages/moh-agewellsg/pages/What is Age Well SG?.md

 #### Singapore is one of the fastest-ageing countries in the world ####

 **The United Nations defines a country as ‘ageing’ if the share of its population aged 65 and above crosses 7%.
 It is considered ‘aged’ if the share exceeds 14%.
 Once the share reaches 21%, it is ‘super aged’.**
-* Singapore took only 19 years to go from ageing to "aged’, and reached this milestone in 2017.
+* Singapore took only 19 years to go from ageing to 'aged’, and reached this milestone in 2017.
 * We are projected to attain ‘super aged’ status in 2026.
 * By 2030, 1 in 4 citizens will be aged 65 and above.